Cmac26A/StratiMap3D/README.md

-# Geological Plane Mapper
+# Geological Plane Mapper (Plotly Version)

-This Streamlit app visualizes the intersection of a geological unit (defined by strike, dip, and thickness) with real-world topography using PyGMT.
+This Streamlit app visualizes the intersection of a geological unit (defined by strike, dip, and thickness) with real-world topography using Plotly and elevation data.

 ## Features

 - Define a geological unit using top surface coordinates, strike, dip, and thickness
 - Select a region bounding box
-- Generate elevation contours using PyGMT
+- Generate elevation contours using Plotly
-- Visualize the geological plane imprint on topography
+- Fully interactive and zoomable

 ## Installation